NabeelGhalib/cyclistic-case-study/README.md

 - For Casual users, the most rides are in between these ride lengths 1 min - 10 mins, 10 mins - 20 mins, 20 mins - 30 mins and 1 hour - 2 hours.

 - The most number of rides were on Saturday for both the users.
-- The trips are low on Monday and increases at Friday reaches peak on Saturday with slight drop off on Sunday.
+- The trips are low on Monday to Thursday, increases at Friday reaches peak on Saturday with slight drop off on Sunday.

 - Members use the bikes more consistently throughout the week.
 - Casual users use the bike more on Saturday, Sunday and Friday.